reflectoring/reflectoring.github.io/_posts/2020-03-30-spring-boot-application-events-explained.md

 Once we make sure that our event listener is registered properly, we can listen to all of Spring Boot's `SpringApplicationEvents`.
 Let's have a look at them, **in the order of their execution during application startup**.

-### ApplicationContextInitializedEvent
+### ApplicationStartingEvent

-An `ApplicationContextInitializedEvent` is fired when the `ApplicationContext` is ready and `ApplicationContextInitializers` are called but bean definitions are not yet loaded.

-We can use this to perform a task **before beans are initialized into Spring container**.
+An `ApplicationStartingEvent` is fired at the start of a run but before any processing, except for the registration of listeners and initializers.

 ### ApplicationEnvironmentPreparedEvent